CTU-IIG/demos-sched/README.md

       -h                  print this message
     To control logger output, use the following environment variables:
       DEMOS_PLAIN_LOG flag - if present, logs will not contain colors and time DEMOS_FORCE_COLOR_LOG flag - if present, logger will always print colored logs, even when it is convinced that the attached terminal doesn't support it SPDLOG_LEVEL=<level> (see https://spdlog.docsforge.com/v1.x/api/spdlog/cfg/helpers/load_levels/)

-Format of configuration files is documented in the section [Guide for writing configurations](#Guide-for-writing-configurations).
+Format of the configuration files is documented in the section [Guide for writing configurations](#Guide-for-writing-configurations).

 ## Project terminology